ba-carol/Movies-Database/README.md

 # Movies-Database
-It's a little database about movies that I like.
+It's a little database in SQL about movies that I like.